Not Vinicius: Pedri discloses Real Madrid star he wants at Barcelona

 Pedri has stirred fresh debate in Spain after revealing the one Real Madrid player he would love to see at Barcelona.

-The 23-year-old made the admission during an appearance on the Spanish program El Hormiguero on Antena 3.
+The 23-year-old made the admission during an appearance on the Spanish programme El Hormiguero on Antena 3.

 The show peeled back the curtain on life inside the Barcelona dressing room and touched on the rivalry with their fiercest opponents – Real Madrid.